dataviruset/sm-hosties/hosties2/readme.txt

-psychonic - Answering any question I've had with SourceMod plugin coding johan123jo - The blocking LR damage code and various bug fixes MomemtumMori - Hosting the SVN for Hosties v2 while under development Berni - For helping with hull traces dvander - Pointing out some architectural flaws with the Hosties API Crosshair - 'Inspiration'
+psychonic - Answering any question I've had with SourceMod plugin coding johan123jo - The blocking LR damage code and various bug fixes MomemtumMori - Hosting the SVN for SM_Hosties v2 while under development Berni - For helping with hull traces dvander - Pointing out some architectural flaws with the Hosties API Crosshair - 'Inspiration'